PacificBiosciences/HiFi-16S-workflow/README.md

-# pb-16S-nf Pipeline using QIIME 2
+# HiFi Full-length 16S analysis with pb-16S-nf

 ## Workflow overview and output
 This Nextflow pipeline is designed to process PacBio HiFi full-length 16S data into a set of high